 Growing mutually rewarding customer relationships creates a connection that can withstand disruptive technologies, competitor encroachment and the erosion of all other competitive advantages.

-- Improve your products or services.
 Most company executives think they know what their customers want.
-They’re partially right.
-Their inaccuracy lies in subconsciously inflicting their own bias, thinking customers are all the same, believing customer wants are static and all customer wants translate into willingness to pay.
+They are partially right.
+Their inaccuracy lies in subconsciously inflicting their own bias, thinking customers are all the same, believing customer wants are static, and all customer wants translate into willingness to pay.
 Small inaccuracies in customer preferences for your products and services result in large losses in sales and customer tenure.

 Failing to verify exactly what different customer segments want at different points in their supplier relationships creates a cascading effect that degrades product R&D, marketing offers, sales effectiveness, services delivery and customer experience (CX) objectives.
 The negative financial impact incurred in any one of these areas is a significant hidden loss than goes unrecognized by most business leaders.
 If your CRM program isn't telling you how to build better products or services, you're missing a big opportunity.